turlodales/UIDesignManager/README.md

 ## Requirements

+Integrate UIDesignManager with any Swift iOS application that is using UIKit.
+After your app runs for the first time your initial configurations will be saved and linked to our servers.
+To manage and control the properties of the individually configured UI components you will need to download the UIDesigner app from the app store.

 ## Usage

 Set full parameters for your UI components.
 NOTE: Using this full parameter method in conjunction with the color parameter method is not advisable.